Skip to main content

 1.3 - Composition of the Office of the Chief Immigration Judge

-(3) Regional Deputy Chief Immigration Judges - The Regional Deputy Chief Immigration Judges (RDCIJs) assist the PDCIJ in carrying out the responsibilities of that office and are responsible for daily supervision of the Assistant Chief Immigration Judges (ACIJs) within the RDCIJs’ assigned geographical regions.
+(3) Regional Deputy Chief Immigration Judges - The Regional Deputy Chief Immigration Judges (RDCIJs) assist the PDCIJ or CIJ in carrying out the responsibilities of that office and are responsible for daily supervision of the Assistant Chief Immigration Judges (ACIJs) within the RDCIJs’ assigned geographical regions.

 (6) Language Services Unit - The Language Services Unit (LSU) oversees staff interpreters and contract interpreters at the immigration courts.
 The LSU conducts quality assurance programs for all interpreters.

-(b) Immigration Courts - EOIR employs immigration judges and professional staff in the immigration courts nationwide.
-As a general matter, immigration judges determine removability and adjudicate applications for relief or protection from removal.
-For the specific duties of immigration judges, see Chapter 1.4 (Jurisdiction and Authority).
-Immigration judge decisions are final unless timely appealed or certified to the BIA.
+(b) Immigration Courts - EOIR employs Immigration Judges and professional staff in the immigration courts nationwide.
+As a general matter, Immigration Judges determine removability and adjudicate applications for relief or protection from removal.
+For the specific duties of Immigration Judges, see Chapter 1.4 (Jurisdiction and Authority).
+Immigration Judge decisions are final unless timely appealed or certified to the BIA.
 See Chapter 6 (Appeals of Immigration Judge Decisions).

 Court administrators are assigned to the local office of each immigration court.
 Under the supervision of an Assistant Chief Immigration Judge, the court administrator manages the daily activities of the immigration court and supervises staff interpreters, legal assistants, and clerical and technical employees.
+In each immigration court, the Court Administrator serves as the liaison with the local office of the Department of Homeland Security, the private bar, and nonprofit organizations that represent aliens.

-A listing of the immigration courts is available on the EOIR website.
+A listing of the immigration courts is available on the Executive Office for Immigration Review website at www.justice.gov/eoir.

-Immigration judges strive to act honorably, fairly, and in accordance with the highest ethical standards, thereby ensuring public confidence in the integrity and impartiality of immigration court proceedings.
-Alleged misconduct by immigration judges is taken seriously by the Department of Justice and the Executive Office for Immigration Review (EOIR), especially if it impugns the integrity of the hearing process.
+(c) Immigration Judge Conduct and Professionalism – Immigration Judges strive to act honorably, fairly, and in accordance with the highest ethical standards, thereby ensuring public confidence in the integrity and impartiality of immigration court proceedings.
+Alleged misconduct by Immigration Judges is taken seriously by the Department of Justice and the Executive Office for Immigration Review, especially if it impugns the integrity of the hearing process.

-Usually, when a disagreement arises with an immigration judge’s ruling, the disagreement is properly raised in a motion to the immigration judge or an appeal to the Board of Immigration Appeals.
-When a party has an immediate concern regarding an immigration judge’s conduct that is not appropriate for a motion or appeal, the concern may be raised with the Assistant Chief Immigration Judge (ACIJ) responsible for the court.
-Contact information for ACIJs is available on the EOIR website.
+Usually, when a disagreement arises with an Immigration Judge’s ruling, the disagreement is properly raised in a motion to the Immigration Judge or an appeal to the Board of Immigration Appeals.
+When a party has an immediate concern regarding an Immigration Judge’s conduct that is not appropriate for a motion or appeal, the concern should be raised with the Judicial Conduct and Professionalism Unit (JCPU), within the Office of the Director, by email to judicial.conduct@usdoj.gov or by mail to:

-In the alternative, parties may raise concerns regarding an immigration judge’s conduct directly with the Office of the Director by following the procedures outlined on the EOIR website or by sending an email to: judicial.conduct@usdoj.gov.
 Where appropriate, concerns may also be raised with the Department of Justice, Office of Professional Responsibility.
 All concerns, and any actions taken, may be considered confidential and not subject to disclosure.